Dominic-Mayers/undo-manager-jit-tail/README.md

 ### 2. Tail normalization (optional)

-Only one meaningful tail checkpoint is kept:
+* Past tails are removed (ephemeral mode).
+Only one tail checkpoint is kept.

-* past tails can be removed (ephemeral mode)
-* or preserved (persistent mode)

----

-## 🔀 Tail Modes

-### Persistent tails

-* every generated tail checkpoint remains in history
-* history contains all previously created tail checkpoints

-### Ephemeral tails

-* only the current tail is kept
-* past tails are normalized away
+* Past tails are preserved (persistent mode).
-* history remains compact

 ---